kalyannarukulla/frt/README.md

 Industry : Lifestyle

-Project Title : Foodie
+Project Title : puppy care

-Problem Statement/Opportunity : Every One Good Health Could Depend Upon Quality Of Food Taken.
+Problem Statement/Opportunity : Make your dogs look their best

-Project Description : Best Food Quality Is Important To Us Every One Good Health Could Depend Upon Quality Of Food Taken.
+Project Description : Make sure your puppy has fresh and abundant water early in the day to help break down the puppy food, as well as to keep them hydrated.

-Primary Azure Technology : Static Web Apps, App Service
+Primary Azure Technology : Static Web Apps, App Service,web app

 Static Web App URL : https://gentle-field-0a0c8f110.2.azurestaticapps.net/